Courtney Walsh: International career

 His highest score, coincidentally, was 30 in both forms of the game.
 By the end of his career, he had such a reputation for poor batting that the crowd would cheer every ball he faced.
 Whether this was in appreciation of his batting or an attempt to wind up the bowling side is open to interpretation.
 His most significant (if scoreless) innings came when he kept Brian Lara company during a last-wicket stand to ensure victory in the match (and thus a draw in the series) against Australia in the Third Test in 1999 (Walsh also took seven wickets in the match).
 A trademark of his batting was an elaborate windmilling leave-alone.
 Walsh is a much loved and respected cricketer and the West Indies have yet to find a fast bowler with anything approaching his talents.

 Walsh is also famous for his sportsmanlike gesture of not mankading last man Saleem Jaffar of Pakistan in a World Cup match in 1987, which cost the West Indies the match and a place in the semi-finals.

 He is currently a regular feature of the Lashings World XI alongside other cricket legends including Sachin Tendulkar and fellow West Indian Richie Richardson.
 In May 2004, Walsh was chosen one of the Jamaica's five greatest cricketers of all time.

-He has a dubious distinction of being one of the two players to play more than 100 test matches and not make a half-century, the other being Nathan Lyon.
+He has a dubious distinction of being one of three players to play more than 100 test matches and not make a half-century, the others being Nathan Lyon and Makhaya Ntini.